trdroid/Play-Scala-Sample-Apps/TodoListApp/README.md

 * Path to which to respond to
 * Method that should be invoked to return a response

-The first entry from the above file could be interpreted as follows:
+The first entry from the above file could be interpreted as:

 A GET request to the path "/" would invoke the method "controllers.Application.index" and responds to the request with the return value of the method.

+The second entry from the above file could be interpreted as:

+A GET request to a the path "/assets/*file" would be served from the "public" folder.

+The *public* directory is where Play-independent resources like JavaScript, CSS, images etc. are hosted

 **Build files**